Supriya0115/Surfs-Up-/README.md

 Design a Flask API based on the queries that you have just developed.

-* Use FLASK to create your routes.
+* Use FLASK to create  routes.